camunda/camunda-docs-manual/content/reference/dmn11/feel/language-elements.md

     <td>exclude</td>
     <td><code>]1..10[</code> or <code>(1..10)</code></td>
     <td>
-      Test that the input value is greater then the start value and less then the end value.
+      Test that the input value is greater than the start value and less than the end value.
     </td>
   </tr>